 Here’s what it means for you.

-The government has announced that the Self-Employment Income Support Scheme will be extended, with two further grants being paid out.
+The government has announced that the third Self-Employment Income Support Scheme grant will be extended by 3 months, covering a total 6-month period.

-So if an eligible worker’s trading profits were worth an average of £2,000 per month in the last tax year, then they’ll receive £6,000 in one lump sum (the average monthly trading profit multiplied by 3).
+So if an eligible worker’s trading profits were worth an average of £2,000 per month in the last tax year, then they would have received £2,400 in one lump sum (40% of the average monthly trading profit multiplied by 3).

 To be eligible for financial help from the Self Employment Income Support Scheme you need to make sure you meet the following requirements: